miyagi-dev/miyagi/README.md

 _**Note:** You can also overwrite values of the imported data (see last variation in the `homepage.json` example above)._

-Additionally you can also use a `tplFile` key to reference another template file (See the "With CTA" variation in `homepage.json`).
+Additionally you can also use a `$tpl` key to reference another template file (See the "With CTA" variation in `homepage.json`).
 That way the data object gets replaced with rendered HTML and the variable in your template file could directly render the HTML.

 The `teaser.json` example above would be resolved like this: